 Causes of parental burnout include:

 - Employment: A high-stress job can contribute to parental burnout by taking up cognitive and emotional space.
-If your job also has physical requirements, this can add another level of exhaustion.

-Risk factors associated of parental burnout include:
+Risk factors associated with parental burnout include:

 - Employment status